Reviews Report

 Swyfft vs. Geico

-While Swyfft may grow into a viable player in the market, it’s hard to compete with the options, flexibility, and experience that Geico brings to the table.
+While Swyfft may fit buyers seeking a fast, highly digitized quote, it’s hard to compete with the options, flexibility, and scale that GEICO brings to the table.

 The Bottom Line